-Visiting Mumbai for the first time or just looking for ideas for a weekend break away from Mumbai?
+Visiting Mumbai for the first time or just looking for ideas for Weekend Getaways from Mumbai?
 Whatever the case Mumbai, the financial capital of India promises plenty of weekend excursion opportunities.
-If you want to make a temporary getaway from your amchi Mumbai, choose from one of our favourite weekend breaks.
+If you want to make a temporary getaway from your amchi Mumbai, choose from one of our favorite weekend breaks.

 Kolad is known for its exceptional waterfalls and adventure sports.
 Owing to its rocky terrain and rugged topography, trekking becomes a personal favourite for tourists especially during monsoon when you are mostly surrounded by a green carpet.
 Some of the main attractions in Kolad are the Kunda caves, the Tamhina falls and the Bhira dam.
 The Kundalika River adds up to the beauty.
 Adventure sports like kayaking canoeing, paragliding, rappelling etc invite adventure seekers to this destination.

 The fastest way to reach Kolad is by road, via Mumbai-Bangalore highway.
 It will take only 2.5 hours to reach there.
 You can also take a train to Kolad from Mumbai.

 The Saputara hill-station echos beauty and serenity in the peace and quiet of nature in abundance.
 Though in Gujarat, there is only minimal commercialization which makes it even more beautiful.
 A bus ride up the hills is a fascinating adventure because it is not only the greenery but also the tribal culture and their small town that look mesmerizing.
 Monsoons are attractive as the thicket of forests and the blossoming meadows surround you.
 Trekking up the Gandhi Shikhar is an amazing experience yet again.